 Disaster losses continue to increase in the United States, yet we lack a fundamental understanding of the pattern of disaster losses for the nation and their impacts on rural and non-rural places.
 If a policy goal is to improve community resilience to disasters, empirically defined baselines are a necessary starting point.
 This project integrates physical and social datasets through a suite of statistical and geospatial techniques in the construction of theoretically based and methodologically sound indicators of resilience for the nation at the county level.
 The goal is to provide a set of quantitative baseline indicators for measuring disaster resilience.
-Once the indicators are developed, the composite index will be validated (using uncertainty and sensitivity analyses).
+Once the indicators are developed, the composite index will be validated (using uncertainty and sensitivity analysis).
 Exploration of the statistical and spatial variability in the composition of indicators will identify and analyze the relationship between resilience, vulnerability, and the relative impact of disasters on rural and non-rural places.
-In addition to spatial analyses of resilience, the project will help to identify differences in the drivers of resilience among counties (rural and non-rural).
+In addition to spatial analysis of resilience, the project will help to identify differences in the drivers of resilience among counties (rural and non-rural).
 The latter are important as they can help to identify opportunities for intervention strategies to improve resilience, opportunities that may be dramatically different between rural and non-rural counties and within rural counties as well.

 The importance of this project is twofold.
 First, there is considerable local, state,

 and federal programmatic interest in community disaster resilience.
 At present, there

 is little agreement on what to measure, how to measure it, and in determining which

 metrics are the most useful.
 Second, in order to judge the effectiveness of any policy

 or program, there needs to be a starting point for assessments.
 This project provides

 just such a starting point with the development of baseline indicators for tracking

 changes in resilience over time.
 Monitoring changes in the indicators provides the

 evidentiary basis for programs to gage their success in enhancing the nation’s resilience.